grpc/grpc-go/Documentation/gomock-example.md

 Notice that we are mocking both client(`RouteGuideClient`) and stream(`RouteGuide_RouteChatClient`) interfaces here.

 This will create a file `rg_mock.go` under directory `mock_route_guide`.
-This file contins all the mocking code we need to write our test.
+This file contains all the mocking code we need to write our test.

 In our test code, like before, we import the this mocking code along with the generated code